ThomasBorges/joker-project/README.md

 Linux Ubuntu 18.04:

 Clone this repository in your machine;

 Install [miniconda3][miniconda3] latest version;

 Install [mongodb][mongo];

 Create a conda's virtual enviroment in your pc;

 Install the dependencies;

 Create an account on google cloud and twitter's development platform;

 At [twitter's development][devtwitt], activate the apikeys, and copy paste on /crendetials;

-At [google cloud][googlec], activate the cloud natural language API and create a service account, after that download the .json and paste it on /credentials;
+At [google cloud][googlec], activate the cloud natural language API and create a service account,
+	after that, download the .json and paste it on /credentials;

-Run in your console ```sh python3 index.py ```
+Run in your console ```sh python3 index.py ``` ;

 Rhoose the robot you want to use;

 When the robot is finished run  ```sh python3 index.py ``` again and select other robot.

 PS: Not tested on Windows and OS X but it may work.
 The possible problem could be the os.env at the analyser robot.